csacanam/deramp-frontend/PAYMENT_FLOW_README.md

-# 🚀 Simplified Payment Flow - DeRamp Frontend
+# 🚀 DeRamp Payment Flow Implementation

 ## 📋 Summary

-This document describes the implementation of the simplified payment flow for the DeRamp frontend, which handles interaction with smart contracts on the Celo blockchain.
+This document describes the complete payment flow implementation for the DeRamp frontend, which handles crypto payments on the Celo blockchain using smart contracts.

 ## 🏗️ Architecture